ultrasaber/fullstack-project/README.md

 ## Database Structure Description
 erd.xml is a Draw.io XML file that contains the entity-relationship diagram for this project.

+#### Genre
+Represents a Genre associated with a Song.
+Intended to fill the category requirements for this project.

+Columns:
+- GenreID:Integer
+- Name:String

+Associations:
+- A Genre has many Songs.

+#### Song
+Represents an individual Song.
+This is the primary product served by the Site.

+Columns:
+- SongID:Integer
+- GenreID:Integer
+- Title:String
+- Artist:String
+- Image:String
+- Price:Integer
+- PreviewLink:String
+- CreatedAt:Date
+- OnSale:Boolean

+Associations:
+- A Song has one Genre.

+#### Order
+Represents an Order that a customer places.

+#### LineItem
+Represents a single item within an Order.

+#### User
+Represents an end user for this service.

+#### Province
+Represents a province, with tax information.

 ## Strengths and Weaknesses

 Strengths: